 Make your own chalkboard

-Creating your own chalkboard is as easy as applying a few coats of paint to whatever surface you want to turn into a chalkboard.
-As a first step you need to buy or make chalkboard paint.
+To make a chalkboard is as easy as applying a few coats of paint to whatever surface you want to turn into a chalkboard.
 Chalkboard paint is commonly available from many paint suppliers.
 A quart of chalkboard paint is relatively inexpensive.
-You should be able to find a can of paint for around \$10.
+You should be able to find a quart of paint for around $10.
 Most companies however sell chalkboard paint only in traditional chalkboard colors black or green.
 If you prefer, you can make your own chalkboard paint by following this simple recipe:

 - One cup of latex based flat finish paint any color.

 - Two tablespoons of unsanded tile grout.

 Mix thoroughly and you are ready to apply.
-One cup of paint should be enough for a 20 square foot area.
-You may want to mix at least two cups if you plan on creating a chalkboard larger than 4' x 4'.
+One cup of paint should be enough for approximately 20 square feet.
+You may want to mix at least two cups paint if you plan on creating a chalkboard larger than 4' x 4'.